 Child Safe Space for Refugee Children in Sudan and Uganda | Trauma Rescue Aid (TRAID)

 At Trauma Rescue Aid (TRAID), we are currently running a Child Safe Space Program for refugee and internally displaced children affected by the war in Sudan.
-Our mission is to create and maintain a child safe space in Sudan and Uganda for children in need.
+Our mission is to create and maintain a child safe space Sudan and Uganda for children in need.
 The program supports psychological healing, emotional expression, and trauma recovery for war-affected children living in displacement settings.
+In particular, the child safe space Sudan and Uganda aims for inclusive and protected environments.

 These are children who have experienced extreme hardship.
 Some have lost parents.
 Others have been separated from their families.
 Many are now orphaned due to conflict.
-Most are out of school, and their childhood has been interrupted by violence and displacement.
+Most are out of school, and their childhood has been interrupted by violence and displacement, making a child safe space Sudan and Uganda all the more essential for their recovery.

 Why Child Safe Spaces Matter in Humanitarian Settings